appology/resp-parser/README.md

 # appology / resp-parser [![Build Status](https://travis-ci.org/appology/resp-parser.svg?branch=master)](https://travis-ci.org/appology/resp-parser)

-A grammar and parser for the RESP protocol.
+A grammar and stream-friendly parser for the RESP protocol.

 Created with ♡ by Appology